aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/core-interfaces.md

           # IPv6 address/Mask.
 Prefix used on this P2P link.
           ipv6_prefix: <str>

-          # Specific IP addresses used on this P2P link.
+          # Specific IPv6 addresses used on this P2P link.
           ipv6: # 2-2 items

               # Node IPv6 address/Mask.